KorfLab/ftx/README.md

 Kompressed Genomic Features
 ===========================

-This repo describes the Kompressed Genomic Features (.kgf) file format.
-It simplifies the description of some complex genomic entities like genes.
+This repo describes the Kompressed Genomic Features (.kgf) file format and provides a tool/library for validating and working with KGF records.

 ## Quick Start ##